|

 searching, Helen Stevenson-Miller was "discovered" in the wilderness

 wastelands of Carterton.
+Helen

 had previously been playing in a covers band "Ruby Red" and following